martijncasteel/marked-paper/source/posts/simple-game.html.markdown

 ---
 title: A simple game
 date: 11 November 2020
+description: A recreation of a classic game; pong.
+I wanted to learn more about the animationloop in javascript.
 ---

 To try something new I got the idea to create a very basic game.
 It's just for fun!
 And as you can see it appears to be pong, a classic.
 This game works on laptop with the arrow keys and with your thumb on mobile devices.
 It is build with plain javascript and fun to do.